Leah-LJX/THINK/README.md

 pip install -r requirements.txt
 ```
 4. Test
-- the baseline method:
+- For baseline method:
 ```
 python process_libs.py
 ```
-- Test the pre_execution component:
+- For the pre_execution component:
 ```
 cd src/think/pre_module/
 python rag.py
 ```
-- Test the post_execution component, this may need rely on the framework **langchain**:
+- For the post_execution component (this may need rely on the framework **langchain**):
 ```
 cd src/think/post_module/
 python error_template.py
 ```
-if it cannot run successfully, please try:
+If it cannot run successfully, please try:
 ```
 cd think/langchain/agents/react/
 python error_template.py
 ```
 **Note**: Ensure you configure the OpenAI API key within the scripts where needed and adjust file paths according to your local setup.
-Additionally, download the related jar file if you need.
+Additionally, download the required jar to `lib` for verify the correctness of program generated.
+Due to file size limitations, the runnable compilation validator could not be uploaded.
+We've included the compilation scripts in the `lib` directory—please package them into an executable JAR file if needed.

 ## Project Directory Structure